 Both cornices and valances have options on the size drop (length of cornice/valance), the size of return, whether there is a return at all, how the top is constructed and how it is mounted to the wall or ceiling.

-Other Common Cornice/Valance Questions will be answered in subsequent blogs titled "What is the Best Cornice Construction for Me?" & "Millwork Cornices - Another Option"
+Other Common Cornice/Valance Questions are answered in subsequent blogs titled "What is the Best Cornice Construction for Me?" & "Millwork Cornices - Another Option".
+If it is specified that the General Contractor or property will be constructing the cornices directly we recommend taking a look at the Resource Card, GC Cornices as reference.